Current water restrictions

 Once we can no longer pump from the river and the dam/storage starts to fall, we usually move into 'moderate' water restrictions.
 'Moderate' restrictions limit the use of water outdoors to one hour every second day with a handheld hose.

-'Severe' restrictions are usually implemented on the Manning scheme when the dam is at less than 50 per cent of the easily accessible storage.
+'Severe' restrictions are usually implemented on the Manning scheme when water storage levels drop to between 50% - 73% capacity.
 These restrictions ban all outdoor water use and urge the community to be careful with their indoor use.

 An emergency restriction period is entered when we are forced to draw into the deep storage of Bootawa Dam.